diamondtelagathoti/InternshipProjects/Object_Detection_Using_TensorFlow/README.md

 After installing the tensorflow 1.5.0, and all the dependencies, you need to run the following commands,
 	``sudo apt-get install python3-tk (For installing tkinter library)``

-In python interpreter, run the following cmds:
+In python interpreter, run the following commands to check whether tensorFlow is installed sucessfully:
 ```
 import tensorflow as tf
 print(tf.__version__) #print the version of tensorflow installed in your system.